pavlog/sscara/README.md

 * G1 Z0
 * M451 Z#zz+#ZZ where #zz is a distance beween nozzle and platform and #ZZ curent max distance
 * M452 Z#zz+#ZZ where #zz is a distance beween nozzle and platform and #ZZ curent max distance

-TODO:
-Ramps Fan mounts
-Mount for walls for build areas

 Development blog - https://3dgems.blogspot.com